 Best bets for private scholarships

-Of course, there are people who do collect enough scholarships to make it the equivalent of a full-time job.
+Of course, there are people who do collect enough private scholarships to make it the equivalent of a full-time job.
 But they are definitely the exception rather than the rule.

 They could hurt your financial aid

 Students eligible for need-based financial aid need to check with their schools for their policy on out-side scholarships.
 After a minimum amount, many schools will deduct the outside scholarship from any need-based financial aid awards.
 Ideally, the school will use the outside scholarship to reduce the loan amounts first, but that isn’t always the case.
 You can read about a case at Swarthmore here.
+At Georgetown they reduce College Work Study rather than loans first.
+Maryland has passed a law that will prevent public colleges from practicing Scholarship Displacement.

 Where to find the biggest scholarship

 My problem isn’t with private scholarships but with the suggestion that if only students applied to enough of them, they would be able to pay for college or avoid large amounts of debt.
-Of course there will be some students who receive enough scholarships to pay for college.
+Of course, there will be some students who receive enough scholarships to pay for college.
 And if you have time to apply for scholarships, you should.
 But the truth about scholarships is that most students would be better off if they used their time figuring out which schools are most likely to give them the most money before they ever even apply for admissions or scholarships.